 Show your support of lab rescue by shopping in our GGLRR logo and Lab merchandise Store.
 Profits from our product sales go towards helping more homeless Labs.

-GGLRR rescued close to 400 Labs in 2012 (380 in 2012, 424 in 2011, 383 in 2010 and 347 in 2009!) but the need is far greater with so many people losing jobs and homes or other reasons for abandoning their dog.
+GGLRR rescued 325 dogs in 2013 (380 in 2012, 424 in 2011, 383 in 2010 and 347 in 2009!) but the need is far greater with so many people losing jobs and homes or other reasons for abandoning their dog.
 If you want to help Labs in need, please consider adopting a rescue/shelter dog, making a Donation of cash/vehicle, or donating your time as a Volunteer.
 GGLRR and the Labs we rescue are very appreciative of all the tremendous support we receive -- thanks to the people and businesses who are contributing their time, services, and money!

 Essentially GGLRR facilitates the placement of unwanted Labrador Retrievers into loving new homes.
 We have a spay/neuter requirement for all dogs that we place.
 If a dog has been abused or needs medical attention, we provide emotional and medical rehabilitation.
 Individuals who desire to adopt Labrador Retrievers must first contact one of our rescue representatives for adoption screening before being introduced to any of our dogs.
 Our primary purpose is to provide good homes for Labrador Retrievers who might otherwise be abandoned or euthanized by their previous owners.
 Through education, we seek to reduce the unwanted dog population and increase responsible pet ownership.